sinaplatform/Hierarchical-Bayesian-demo/README.md

 # Hierarchical-Bayesian-demo

-Hierarchical Bayesian method implementation in Python
+The data set and code are used to perform the Hierarchical Bayesian method in the paper:
+"Statistical calibration of ultrasonic fatigue testing machine and probabilistic fatigue life estimation"